Winnipeg Transit: 1924–53: Winnipeg Electric Company

-On March 13, 1924, the Manitoba Legislature passed a Bill changing the company's name to the Winnipeg Electric Company (WECo), enlarging the company's power, and increasing its number of Board members from 9 to 12.
-The new title came into affect on April 5, 1924, followed an industry trend of removing the word "railroad" to emphasize other profitable aspects of a company in the face of declining rail traffic and reduced returns on investments.
+On March 13, 1924, the Manitoba Legislature passed a Bill changing the company's name to the Winnipeg Electric Company (WECo), enlarging the company's power, and increasing its number of board members from 9 to 12.
+The new title came into effect on April 5, 1924, followed an industry trend of removing the word "railroad" to emphasize other profitable aspects of a company in the face of declining rail traffic and reduced returns on investments.

 On 21 November 1938, WECo started the first modern trolleybus service in Western Canada, on Winnipeg's Sargent Avenue, using 6 vehicles on a 2.5 mi route.
-The trolleybus fleet and system were expanded during and after World War II, reaching a peak of 162 vehicles and 70 route miles (110 kilometres) from 1956–1959.
+The trolleybus fleet and system were expanded during and after World War II, reaching a peak of 162 vehicles and 70 route miles (110 kilometres) from 1956 to 1959.

 Between 1939 and 1945, as many male transit employees had volunteered to fight in the Second World War, WECo trained and hired female streetcar operators and mechanics.
 At the peak, there were 53 women employed as drivers and maintenance workers for public transit.
 They worked under the same union agreement, conditions, and wages as their male counterparts.

 In January 1940, William Carter was named the new President of WECo.

 During the summer of 1948, a Public Utility Board inquiry took place questioning the depreciation costs claimed by WECo. and its predecessors on streetcar equipment.
 This led to a difference of $495,000, part of which WECo. overclaimed $363,504, overestimated $30,000 for snow removal costs, and didn't include a $99,000 "saving" on conversion to trolleybuses.

 The River Avenue bus route was extended and its name changed to Crescent in October 1949 after a six-month battle over the routing.